See index to all the chapters for Putting Out the Planetary Fire

 Oil Change International estimates that the U.S. annually spends $37.5 billion subsidizing fossil fuels.
 Through direct subsidies, tax breaks, and other incentives, U.S. taxpayers help fund the industry’s research and development, mining, drilling, and electricity generation.
 Internationally, governments provide at least $775 billion to $1 trillion annually in direct subsidies, not including other costs of fossil fuels related to climate change, environmental impacts, military conflicts and spending, and health impacts.

-Renewable energy’s biggest costs are the upfront initial capital investment.
-Its operating costs are lower than fossil fuels since their energy supply – such as wind and the sun – are free.
-The costs for construction of solar and wind continue to decline though still somewhat above natural gas.
+Renewable energy’s biggest cost is the upfront capital investment.
+Its operating costs are lower than fossil fuels since their energy sources – wind, water, and the sun – are free.
+Construction costs for solar and wind continue to decline, though they are still somewhat above natural gas.

 Switching from fossil fuels to renewable energy could save the world as much as $12 trillion by 2050, an Oxford University study says.
 Researchers say that going green now makes economic sense because of the falling cost of renewables.
 While wind and solar are already the cheapest option for new power projects, questions remain over how to best store power and balance the grid.

-The way U.S. renewable tax credits are designed also present challenges for developers.
-Tax breaks are supposed to go to companies that develop renewable energy projects, but these developers rarely owe any taxes as a new company, with no pre-existing tax bills to write the credits off of.
+The way tax credits for renewables are designed also present challenges for developers.
+Tax breaks are supposed to go to companies that develop renewable energy projects, but these developers rarely owe any taxes as a new company, with no pre-existing tax bills to which the credits can be applied.
 To utilize the tax breaks, they often need to bring on third-party financial partners – typically large banks – selling their tax breaks in return for the upfront funding from the banks.